RSVP Public Tomten Farm Tours

 without you!), this unique thank you gift is designed to give supporters a memorable, up-close-and-personal experience here on the farm.

-tour can include up to a total of eight people.
-Participants will get to meet the animals who benefit from your support,
+can include up to a total of eight people.
+Participants will get to meet the animals who benefit from your support, hear

 You'll spend your day with Tomten founder Jen Vickery, seeing, hearing, touching, and discovering all the peace,